 A hybrid cloud is great for workloads that rise and fall during the year.
 By moving as many non-sensitive functions as possible to the public cloud, it allows an organisation to benefit from public cloud scalability and reduce the demands on their private cloud infrastructure.
 For example, a company working with big data could use a hybrid cloud model to store accumulated business, sales test and other data in a private cloud, and then run analytical queries in a public cloud, which can scale to support more demanding computing tasks.
 Seasonal traffic spikes or 'cloud bursting' can be effectively managed through a hybrid solution.

 Substantial savings come from the elasticity of a hybrid cloud.
-In fact, in a survey of business and technology leaders, IDG puts the average IT cost savings from hybrid cloud implementation at 24%!
+In fact, in an IDG survey puts the average IT cost savings from hybrid cloud implementation at 24%!
 These savings come in the form of:

 Modernisation - Updating, consolidating and virtualising will reduce your overall infrastructure 'footprint'

 Operations - IT labour costs are reduced through automation and integration of your systems

 Applications - Trim redundant applications and take advantage of the pay-per-use structure of public clouds

 Development - Reduce your development costs by testing new applications in public clouds

 Join 20,000 others and get expert insights straight into your mailbox!